 What do I need to include in my application?

-Whatever subject you're applying to study, your Masters application should include:
+Whatever subject you're applying for, your Masters application should include:

 - a personal statement